insolvent-capital/WorkTable/README.md

 `indexes` field is used to define table's index schema.
 Default usage is `<index_name>: <column_name> <unique>?`.

 Index allows faster access to data by some field.
-Adding `indexes` field adds methods to generated `WorkTable`.
+Adding `indexes` field adds methods to the generated `WorkTable`.
 This method for now is `select_by_<indexed_column_name>`.
 It will be described below.

 ### Default implemented `queries`